right-rudder/next-gen/src/content/blog/mountain-flying-in-southern-california-what-every-student-pilot-should-know.md

   ]
 ---

 When you think of California flight training, you probably imagine clear skies, endless sunshine, and wide-open airspace.
-And while Southern California certainly delivers on that promise, it also offers one of aviation’s greatest challenges—and opportunities—for student pilots: **mountain flying**.
+And while Southern California certainly delivers on that promise, it also offers one of aviation’s greatest challenges, and opportunities, for student pilots: **mountain flying**.

-At **NextGen Flight Academy**, with locations in both Riverside (KRAL) and Redlands (KREI), we train future pilots to not just pass their checkrides, but to fly confidently across California’s diverse terrain—including the **San Bernardino Mountains**, **Mount Baldy**, and the higher-elevation airfields of the Inland Empire.
+At **NextGen Flight Academy**, with locations in both Riverside (KRAL) and Redlands (KREI), we train future pilots to not just pass their checkrides, but to fly confidently across California’s diverse terrain, including the **San Bernardino Mountains**, **Mount Baldy**, and the higher-elevation airfields of the Inland Empire.
 Whether you’re new to flying or building flight hours toward a career, understanding mountain operations is a skill that separates a good pilot from a great one.

 ---